Scroll to content

 Welcome to the Year 1 Home Page

-Welcome to Term 4!
+Welcome to Term 6!
 We hope you had an enjoyable half term break!
-Our enquiry this term is 'Who are the ground-breaking figures from Bristol's diverse history?' which is described in further detail below.
-Please see our Medium Term Plan (to be uploaded shortly) for information on what content we cover this term.
+Our enquiry this term is 'How have holidays changed in Weston-Super-Mare?' which is described in further detail below.
+Please see our Medium Term Plan for information on what content we cover this term.

 You will find information on our current term’s enquiry and important dates below.